DreamerMind/blog/docs/posts/2025_introspection.md

 Dinosauria we.

 This background set, I think it's time to think of the future by a reflection of what kind work attract me most.
-In a GIST, the public projects and the research experiments.
+In a Gist: the public projects and the research experiments.

 ## 1. The public projects